 2.2 How do chatbots work?

-Text processing and understanding
+Text Processing and Understanding

 The first step uses a text understanding module, with which the user interacts directly.
 The specific function of this module is to extract information and meaning from the users’ input, drawing meaning from the text, speech or even body language before an answer is generated.
 The module commonly uses a ’pattern matching method’ which essentially means that the module focuses on specific keywords and uses an algorithm to derive meaning from these words together.
 These different algorithms are linked by ’branches’ on ’decision trees’; put simply, this means that the chatbot decides what the most likely path to find an answer is based on which decision has the most previous choices or is the most common.